dapr/docs/daprdocs/content/en/reference/api/jobs_api.md

 --------- | -----------
 `name` | Name of the job you're scheduling
 `data` | A string value and can be any related content.
 Content is returned when the reminder expires.
 For example, this may be useful for returning a URL or anything related to the content.
-`dueTime` | Specifies the time after which the jobs are invoked.
+`dueTime` | Specifies the time after which this job is invoked.
 Its format should be [time.ParseDuration](https://pkg.go.dev/time#ParseDuration)

 ### Request body